 'Prestigious Awards' are exceptionally competitive and require significant investments of time and effort in order to craft applications, write essays, enhance resumes, and practice interviews.
-Students are urged to seek advice from the Director of Engaged Learning, as well as from faculty, advisors, and other campus resources regarding the preparation of competitive applications.
+Students are urged to seek advice from the Director of Center for Undergraduate Research and Engaged Learning, as well as from faculty, advisors, and other campus resources regarding the preparation of competitive applications.
 The major components that will be required for competitive awards and applications for admission to graduate/professional programs are listed below.

 Click the tabs below for application resources: